bunmin/docker-swoole-laravel-octane/README.md

 Next, spin up the containers for the web server by running this step :
 #### Configure Env File
 1. Navigate to the root directory, where you have cloned before, then copy `.env.example` to `.env` and you can update `.env` as you wish.
-2. You are will need create **.env** file for laravel app.
-Navigate to the **app** director, where is in this repo located in `./app`, then copy `.env.example` to `.env` and you can update `.env` as you wish.
-But for this step please let be it same with `.env.example` because i have adjuts its with **docker env**.
+2. If you want to use **mysql**, after you run step 1 in [Configure Env File](#install-packages--run-docker)  update database connection setting in`\app\.env` (env of laravel) same with `\.env` (env of docker)

 #### Install packages & run docker
 Back to root directory if you have running step 2 in [Configure Env File](#configure-env-file), and follow step in bellow :
-1. `$ docker-compose run --rm composer install`, you need install laravel packages for first time.
+1. `$ docker-compose run --rm composer create-project laravel/laravel .`, download & install laravel last version.
+2. `$ docker-compose run --rm composer require laravel/octane`, require octane package.
-2. `$ docker-compose run --rm artisan key:generate`, and generate key for laravel app.
+3. `$ docker-compose run --rm artisan octane:install` (when show option of application server choose [1] swoole), install octane package.
-3. `$ docker-compose run --rm npm install chokidar`, this package needed for run watcher in development environments.
+4. `$ docker-compose run --rm npm install chokidar`, this package needed for run watcher in development environments.
-4. `$ docker-compose up -d --build site`, this comment will build and running **site** service and other services needed in `docker-compose.yml` file.
+5. `$ docker-compose up -d --build site`, this comment will build and running **site** service and other services needed in `docker-compose.yml` file.

 After all services done created and without error, you can access `http://localhost` in your browser, then *tada...* your site with docker and laravel octane is running.